Quetzaly88/Battleship_P3-python/README.md

 * Owner stories

     For me Python is easier to read and write.
 It's a more understandable language and much more fun to work with.
 I'm looking foward on taking a specialization on this language.
     I'm proud of my work but I understand that the game could have more improvements.
-The messages  were hard to find, I found myself looking for a message so what I did is to add extra spacing in all the text.
+The messages in the deployed project  were hard to find, I found myself looking for a message so what I did is to add extra spacing in all the text.
     The target audience will be every person older than 10 years old.
 I tested it with my child and she was able to play the game.

 * Deployment